Eschatologue/CM_wiki/docs/option/class-options/artificer-infusion.md

 ---

-### Infiltration Armor
+### Infiltration Armour

-*Prerequisite: Level 6+, suit of armor (requires attunement)*
+*Prerequisite: Level 6+, suit of armour (requires attunement)*

-This magic suit of armor retains its weight but is formfitting and wearable under clothes without detection.
+This magic suit of armour retains its weight but is formfitting and wearable under clothes without detection.
 It also grants its wearer Advantage on Dexterity (Stealth) checks.

-At level 10, this armor grants its wearer a +1 bonus to Armor Class.
+At level 10, this armour grants its wearer a +1 bonus to Armour Class.
 This bonus increases to +2 at level 17.

 ---